ethyca/fides/docs/fides/docs/guides/query_execution.md

            identity: email
 ```

-What this means is that we will initiate the data retrieval process with provided data that looks like
+Fides will initiate the data retrieval process with provided data that looks like `{"email": "user@example.com", "username": "someone"}` by looking for values in the collection `users` where `email == user@example.com`.

-`{"email": "user@example.com", "username": "someone"}` by looking for values in the collection `users` where `email == user@example.com`.
-Note that the names of the provided starter data do not need to match the field names we're going to use this data to search.
-Also note that in this case, since we're providing two pieces of data,  we can also choose to start a search using the username provided value.
-In the above diagram, this means we have enough data to search in both `postgres_1.users.email` and `mongo_1.users.user_name`.
+Note that the names of the provided starter data do not need to match the field names Fides will use this data to search.
+In the above case, you can also choose to start a search using the **username** provided value.
+This would result in enough data to search in both `postgres_1.users.email` and `mongo_1.users.user_name` noted in the diagram.

 ## How does fidesops execute queries?
 The next step is to follow any links provided in field relationship information.
-In the abbreviated dataset declarations below, you can see that since we know that `mongo_1.accounts` data contains data related to `mongo_1.users`, we can retrieve data from `mongo_1.accounts` by generating this set of queries:
+In the abbreviated dataset declarations below, the `mongo_1.accounts` data contains data related to `mongo_1.users`.
+Data can be retrieved from `mongo_1.accounts` by generating this set of queries:

 ``` sql
 # mongo_1